pgmjah/filesync-vsce/README.md

 * sync - array of objects specifying what directories you want synchronized where (can be a single object, if just one).
   * src - the source directory to syncronize.
   * dest - the destination directory to keep synchronized.
+  * files - array of file names you want to sync (can be a single object, if just one).
+If not present will sync all files in src.
   * ignore - array of relative paths to src to be ignored when syncing (can be a single object, if just one).
   * bidir - bidirectional synchronization...that is, files will be removed from destination if they don't exist in the source.